-Recognizing Your Efforts: The Harvest For All Contest
+Recognizing Member Efforts: The Harvest for All Contest

-Each year, the State Promotion and Education and State Young Farmer Committees oversee a contest to recognize county Farm Bureaus for their Harvest For All efforts.
+Each year, the State Young Farmer Committee oversees a contest to recognize county Farm Bureaus at the district-level for their Harvest for All efforts.